Brass Mill Center: History

 On May 27, 2025, a mass shooting occurred inside the mall when a 19-year-old man from Waterbury opened fire in the central part of the mall, injuring five people.
 Police later responded that the suspect and a male victim knew each other before the shooting, and the incident was a result of a fight that escalated.

+Burlington moved to the mall on August 22, 2025 in the former TJ Maxx.

+Barnes & Noble closed their location on January 18, 2026 alongside the city’s first Starbucks location within the store, as the last original tenant of the mall.